Desterly/uTikDownloadHelper/README.md

 # uTikDownloadHelper

 ## About
-This utility is meant to simply patching a Wii U .tik file and downloading the title data using NUSgrabber.
+This utility is meant to simplify patching a Wii U .tik file and downloading the title data using NUSgrabber.

 ## Usage
-Run the application, choose the .tik file, and choose a destination folder that is empty.
+Run the application, choose the .tik file, and then choose a destination folder that is empty.

 You can also drag and drop a .tik file onto the exe instead.